seralexeev/xrabbit.dev/README.md

 date: 27-06-2025
 ```

 Ordered new ones from Amazon in the right size.
-A few days later they arrived in the same size🤦‍♂️ how does this even happen?
+A few days later they showed up in the same size🤦‍♂️ how does that even happen?

 ---